michaell308/Dungeon_of_Ooze/README.md

 # Dungeon_of_Ooze
 In Dungeon of Ooze you navigate a maze-like dungeon and fight ooze monsters to reach the exit.
+The game was created in just one week for the Game-a-Week Challenge.

 Want to try it out?
 Here's the link! https://www.dropbox.com/sh/91moyux4huj0itj/AADela8R2kJp_CEM6Riavw2ra?dl=0